 Sealants Are Not Only For Kids But Are Great For Adults

 Insurance normally pays 100% on sealants for a child.
 That should tell us something about what insurance thinks of sealants.
-In other words the insurance companies would rather pay for sealants then pay for a filling, or crown.
+In other words, the insurance companies would rather pay for sealants than pay for a filling, or crown.
 Sealants work on adults just as well.
-However insurance for some reason doesn’t cover sealants on adults.
+However, insurance for some reason doesn’t cover sealants on adults.
 Probably because adults have better oral hygiene and don’t have as many new cavities as kids.
-Here at our office our entire staff put sealants on their teeth when they have one wear out they always put it back in.
+Here at our office, our entire staff put sealants on their teeth when they have one wear out they always put it back in.
 It is simple, we see people with sealants just don’t have pit and fissure cavities.

 Sealants Are Only One Part Of The Equation